 - Have a Google-certified photographer take photos for your business.
 Find a photographer in your area and they will come to your office and shoot a panoramic virtual tour, which is great for your local search rankings.
 It’s also one of the best citations you can get.

 - Upload plenty of still photos of your office to your Google My Business listing.
 Take photos with your phone with your GPS coordinates on and upload them directly to your listing.
-You should be regularly taking photos of clients that come into the office, business cards, framed diplomas… Google is sophisticated and can distinguish what is actually in the photo using something called CloudVision to calculate a confidence level about that photo.
+You should be regularly taking photos of clients that come into the office, business cards, and framed credentials.
+Google is sophisticated and can distinguish what is actually in the photo using something called CloudVision to calculate a confidence level about that photo.
 This is a big secret for how to succeed with your GMB listing!

 - Put yourself in the mindset of a visitor or user on your website.
 For example: if someone was just in a car accident, they don’t want to see statistics about car accidents in their city.
 They want to know how to solve their problem now.
 When you’re writing content, have empathy for your customer’s situation and answer their questions right away—or they’ll click away to a different website that can help them.